 - Add the pasta on top.
 DO NOT STIR PASTA!
 Simply just push all of the pasta down, so most of it is covered by the liquid.

-- Close the pressure cooking lid and move the valve to the seal position.
+- Close pressure cooking lid, and move valve to the seal position.
 Pressure cook on high for 3 minutes.

-*If you are using a different shape of pasta, follow these instructions to determine the proper pressure cooking time: Take the recommended cooking time that is on the box of pasta and divide by 2 and then subtract 2.
+- *If you are using a different shape of pasta, follow these instructions to determine the proper pressure cooking time: Take the recommended cooking time that is on the box of pasta and divide by 2 and then subtract 2.
 Pressure cook for that many minutes.
 For example, if the box recommends 10 minutes of cook time, divide 10 by 2=5.
 Subtract 2.
 5-2=3.
-Pressure cook for 3 minutes. - Once the timer beeps and the Instant Pot is finished pressure cooking, move the valve to the vent position and release the pressure.
-If a lot of liquid starts to come out of the Instant Pot, close the vent, wait 3-5 minutes and then try to release the pressure again.
-Continue to do this until all pressure has been released.
+Pressure cook for 3 minutes.

 - Serve and enjoy!